H$_2$ and CO$_2$ Network Strategies for the European Energy System: Appendix

 \subsection{Limitations}

-Despite the comprehensive nature of the model, some limitations affect the validity of the results, as well as important discussion points that need to be put into context.
+While the model is comprehensive, it has certain limitations that affect the validity of its results.
+Additionally, there are important aspects of the findings that require further context and discussion.
 In reality, energy demand and renewable supply can only be estimated for the next few hours/days.
 The model's perfect foresight may lead to non-reproducible technology dispatch which neglects uncertainties from long-term predictions and necessary reserve margins.
 Demand and emissions from industrial clusters heavily drive the modeling results.
-Allowing the model to relocate these, incorporate flexibility measures or alter underlying processes, may lead to less dependency on \carbon{} and \hydrogen{} networks.
+Allowing the model to relocate these, incorporate flexibility measures or alter underlying processes, may lead to less dependency on \carbon{} and \hydrogen{} networks than with the static industry locations assumed in this study.
 The transport of fuel (FT, gas, oil) between the regions is not limited which may overestimate their flexibility.
 However, the distributed CU systems, as enabled through the hydrogen network, align well with today's distributed locations for oil refineries, providing kerosene for aviation and naphtha for industry.
-The assumption to run Fischer-Tropsch facilities on baseload with at least 90\% of their nominal capacity is likely shaping the deployment of CU, underestimating potential important flexibilities.
+Our assumption to run Fischer-Tropsch facilities on baseload with at least 90\% of their nominal capacity is likely shaping the deployment of CU, underestimating potential important flexibilities.
 The assumed cost projections on technologies are subject to uncertainties.
 As shown in \ref{sec:subsidy}, the effect of a 50\% cost reduction on \carbon{} pipelines alters total system costs to a small extent (below 1\%).
 However, a different set of costs on DAC and electrolysis may well impact the model results.
-In combination with a net \carbon{} neutrality or reduction target, a relaxation of the global sequestration limit drives system costs down by introducing fossil fuels, as shown in~\cite{hofmannDesigningCO2Network2023}.
-Allowing the model to sequester onshore, would likely reduce the dominant co-location of CU with the point sources due to easier access to sequestration sites.
-Finally, DAC deployment could be in parts replaced if larger sustainable biomass sources are assumed, as shown in ~\cite{lauerCrucialRoleBioenergy2023}.
+Considering different strategies for carbon removal, DAC deployment could be in parts replaced if larger sustainable biomass sources are assumed or imported, as shown in~\cite{lauerCrucialRoleBioenergy2023} and~\cite{millingerDiversityBiomassUsage2023} respectively.